mtholyoke/jorge/README.md

 ### `jorge drush `_`{drush-command}`_

-In a Composer-powered Drupal 8 project, `lando drush `_`{drush-command}`_ needs to be run inside the `web` directory (so it has access to Drupal), regardless of whether you’re currently in that directory.
-This command runs it from outside that directory, (after starting Lando if it’s not already running).
+In a Composer-powered Drupal 8 project, `lando drush `_`{drush-command}`_ may need to be run inside the `web` directory (so it has access to Drupal), regardless of whether you’re currently in that directory.
+This command lets you run it from outside that directory, (after starting Lando if it’s not already running).

-Accepts the `-y`/`--yes` and `-n`/`--no` option natively, but other Drush options need to be escaped.
+It accepts the `-y`/`--yes` and `-n`/`--no` option natively, but other Drush options need to be escaped.
 See `jorge help drush` for details.
 Note that `-n` is actually Symfony `--no-interaction`, which has approximately the same effect.

 ### `jorge reset`